Shabbos Kestenbaum

-Shabbos Kestenbaum (born December 19, 1998) is an American activist.
+Shabbos Kestenbaum (born December 19, 1998) is an American Jewish activist.
 After the October 7 attacks on Israel, he filed a lawsuit against Harvard University alleging that the university failed to protect Jewish and Israeli students from antisemitic harassment and discrimination.
+Previously a Democrat, Kestenbaum now works for PragerU.

-Early life
+Early life and education

 Kestenbaum was born on December 19, 1998, in Teaneck, New Jersey, to Daniel and Hadassah Kestenbaum, British immigrants.
 He is one of seven siblings and was named Shabbos because he was born on the Jewish Sabbath.
-His family later moved to the Riverdale section of the Bronx, New York, where he attended SAR Academy, a local Modern Orthodox Jewish day school.
+His family later moved to the Riverdale section of the Bronx, New York, where he attended SAR Academy, a local Modern Orthodox Jewish day school, and then SAR High School.
+He also engaged in many educational programs while in high school with the Tikvah Fund.
 During his youth, he expressed opposition to the Iraq War in a school journal.
 He then studied at Aish HaTorah in Jerusalem for two years, from 2017 to 2019.

 Kestenbaum attended Queens College, where he served as president of Hillel and Student Senator and graduated summa cum laude.

-Harvard

 Kestenbaum then attended Harvard Divinity School, graduating in May 2024.
 While at Harvard, he became increasingly vocal about antisemitism on campus.
 This included harassment of Jewish students during protests, antisemitic messages on a university app, and vandalism of posters about Israeli hostages.

 Lawsuit against Harvard University

 In January 2024, Kestenbaum was the lead plaintiff in a lawsuit against Harvard University.
 The lawsuit included six anonymous Jewish students under the name Students Against Antisemitism and alleged that the university failed to address antisemitic harassment and discrimination against Jewish and Israeli students, particularly following the October 7 attacks.
 The plaintiffs claimed that Harvard violated Title VI of the Civil Rights Act of 1964 by not protecting Jewish and Israeli students from discrimination and harassment, breached contractual obligations, and failed to uphold the implied covenant of good faith and fair dealing.
+The lawsuit gained much attention in conservative circles, including President Donald Trump and the Department of Education.
+Kestenbaum claimed his lawsuit "drew the nation's attention to the scourge of antisemitism" on college campuses.

 In April 2024, the university filed to dismiss the lawsuit, arguing that they had worked to combat campus antisemitism.
 However the motion was rejected in August by federal judge Richard G. Stearns, who pointed out that there were many instances when Harvard had failed to respond to antisemitism.

 In January 2025, Harvard settled the lawsuit with the other plaintiffs, agreeing to adopt the IHRA definition of antisemitism, host an annual symposium on antisemitism, and partner with an Israeli university.
 Kestenbaum declined to join the settlement and continued pursuing his claims separately.
 On May 15, he agreed to a confidential settlement with Harvard.